deenliong/tp/docs/UserGuide.md

 To get full details of the module, type 'get <module code>'
 --------------------------------------------------------------------------------
 ```
+> Note:
+> - The list of modules can get very long for a generic search
 Possible Error:
 1. Module code does not have a match
    * YAMOM will return an empty list of modules